Hambart471/Hambart471/README.md

 ### 🚀 About Me

 Welcome!
-I am a self-taught C++ developer.
-In the past year, I’ve been deeply focused on mastering modern C++, practicing on LeetCode, and building small projects to explore:
+I am a C++ developer.
+In the past years, I’ve been deeply focused on mastering modern C++, practicing on LeetCode, and building small projects to explore:

 - Algorithms
 - Data Structures